learnbyexample/learn_gnuawk/gnu_awk.md

 ## Regexp RS and RT

-As mentioned before, the value passed to `RS` is treated as a regular expression.
+As mentioned before, the value passed to `RS` is treated as a string literal and then converted to a regexp.
 Here's some examples.

 ```bash
 $ # set input record separator as one or more digit characters